erlend-sh/learndiscourse/_en/sysadmins/docker/allowing-ssl-for-your-discourse-docker-setup.md

 ---
 title: Allowing SSL for your Discourse Docker setup
-name: allowing-ssl-for-your-discourse-docker-setup
-subsection: docker
 ---

+<small class="doc-source">Source: https://meta.discourse.org/t/allowing-ssl-for-your-discourse-docker-setup/13847</small>

 So you'd like to enable SSL for your Docker-based Discourse setup?
 Let's do it!

 This guide assumes you used all the standard install defaults -- a container configuration file at`/var/discourse/containers/app.yml` and Discourse docker is installed at: `/var/discourse`

 ### Buy a SSL Certificate

 Go to [namecheap][1] or some other SSL cert provider and purchase a SSL cert for your domain.
 Follow all the step documented by them to generate private key and CSR and finally get your cert.
 I used the apache defaults, they will work fine.

 Keep your private key and cert somewhere safe.

 ### Place the Certificate and Key

 Get a signed cert and key and place them in the `/var/discourse/shared/standalone/ssl/` folder

 Private key is:

  `/var/discourse/shared/standalone/ssl/ssl.key`

 Cert is

  `/var/discourse/shared/standalone/ssl/ssl.crt`

 **File names are critical** do not stray from them or your nginx template will not know where to find the cert.

 Have a look at your `app.yml` configuration file to see where the shared folder is mounted.

     volumes:
       - volume: